 With black and white illustrations that include a splash of red, Bomi Park captures the excitement of the first snow. [picture book, ages 4 and up]

 Snow by Sam Usher

 It does take forever to get ready to go out into the snow.
-There’s the mittens, the scarf, and the hat.
-Granddad is a little slow but finally it’s time to go.
+There are the mittens, the scarf, and the hat.
+Granddad is a little slow but finally, it’s time to go.
 When the boy finally makes it to the park, he isn’t first but there are a lot of kids and animals to play with!
 And Granddad won the snowball fight!